Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: Introduction

-There are three main reasons why we choose the dual extrapolation method as a base algorithm for our high-order methods.
-First, the dual extrapolation method has its own merits~\citep{Nesterov-2007-Dual}, and the first second-order VI method to attain a global convergence rate of $O(\epsilon^{-1})$~\citep{Nesterov-2006-Constrained} was developed based on the dual extrapolation step.
-Our method can be interpreted as a simplification and generalization of this method (see Section~\ref{subsec:NDE}).
-Second, the dual extrapolation step is known as an important conceptual algorithmic component in the optimization literature and there exists a close relationship between extrapolation and acceleration in the context of first-order methods for smooth convex optimization~\citep{Lan-2018-Optimal,Lan-2018-Random}.
-This is then different from the EG method which is an approximate proximal point method~\citep{Mokhtari-2020-Convergence}.
-Thus, it would deepen our understanding of the dual extrapolation step if we could design a simple and optimal high-order VI method based on this scheme.
-Finally, the multi-agent/game-theoretical online learning setting is an important application of VI methods.
-In this context, the dual extrapolation method is known to outperform the EG method in some important respects.
-Indeed, the fundamental performance guarantee for measuring the algorithm is \textit{no-regret}, and the dual extrapolation method is no-regret~\citep{Mertikopoulos-2019-Learning} while the EG method has been shown to not be no-regret~\citep{Golowich-2020-Tight}.
+There are two main reasons why we choose the dual extrapolation method as a base algorithm for our high-order methods.
+First, the dual extrapolation method has its own merits as summarized in~\citet{Nesterov-2007-Dual}, and the second-order VI method to attain a global convergence rate of $O(\epsilon^{-1})$~\citep{Nesterov-2006-Constrained} was firstly developed based on a dual extrapolation step.
+Our method can be interpreted as an adaptive variant of this method (see Section~\ref{subsec:NDE}).
+Second, the dual extrapolation step is an important ingredient for algorithm design in optimization, given the close relationship between extrapolation and acceleration in the context of several first-order methods for smooth convex optimization~\citep{Lan-2018-Optimal,Lan-2018-Random}.
+This is in contrast to the EG method, which is an approximate proximal point method~\citep{Mokhtari-2020-Convergence}.
+It would deepen our understanding of dual extrapolation if we could design a simple and optimal high-order VI method based on this scheme.

-\paragraph{Contributions.} Our contribution can be summarized as follows: \begin{enumerate} \item We present a new $p^{\textnormal{th}}$-order method for solving smooth and monotone VIs where $F$ has a Lipschitz continuous $(p-1)^{\textnormal{th}}$-order derivative and $\XCal$ is convex and bounded.
+\paragraph{Contributions.} The contribution of this paper consists in fully closing the gap between the upper and lower bounds in the monotone setting and improving the state-of-the-art upper bounds in the strongly monotone and/or structured non-monotone settings.
+In further detail: \begin{enumerate} \item We present a new $p^{\textnormal{th}}$-order method for solving smooth and monotone VIs where $F$ has a Lipschitz continuous $(p-1)^{\textnormal{th}}$-order derivative and $\XCal$ is convex and bounded.
 We prove that the number of calls of subproblem solvers required by our method to find an $\epsilon$-weak solution is bounded by